fxdxdex/howto/index.md

 - WALGO ASA
 - Position App

 Once all the above are approved, user needs to select the desired amount of collateral he/she wants to put and the leverage he/she wants to take.
-For this example, we are taking 30 ALGOs as collateral and opening a position with 10x leverage.
+For this example, we are taking 30 ALGOs as collateral and opening a short position with 10x leverage.

 ![long](https://github.com/fxdxdex/howto/blob/f11b17482a44ae9c78e39fce94935620c9e38abb/long.JPG)